-People approaching retirement may be concerned that their pension fund has decreased in value due to the falling stock market.
+People approaching retirement may be concerned if their pension fund has decreased in value due to a falling stock market.

 It may seem like a strange time to do it, but if you don’t already have a pension, now could be the ideal moment to start.

 Investing while the stock market is low will give you more opportunities for higher returns in the longer term.